romland/Troves/README.md

 - LLM Summaries (Llama3, Groq)
 - Invoice/receipt data extraction
 - Download-and-store documents (link-rot no more). **EPUB books are supported** and can be read inside the browser using built-in reader.
 You can bookmark pages or highlight text inside EPUBs, which syncs the surrounding chapter text to Notebook.
 This makes the exact sections of books fully searchable via Full Text Search (alongside the physical items.
-- **Token & Cost Tracking:** Troves tracks backend AI operations and token counts so you can monitor exactly how much it interacts with external APIs (visible in System Activity).
+- **Token & Cost Tracking:** Troves tracks backend LLM, voice and vision operations and token counts so you can monitor exactly how much it interacts with external APIs (visible in System Activity).
 - Image processing (background removal, thumbnail, etc)
 - Color extraction
 - Collection (bulk/multi-scan) import of CDs, DVDs, books, whiskeys, what have you